 We spent about a week testing out the Sonos One (Gen 2) and learning all of its quirks.
 Let’s get into it.

-Editor’s note: this Sonos One (Gen 2) review was updated on September 22, 2022, to add additional FAQs.
+Editor’s note: this Sonos One (Gen 2) review was updated on August 10, 2023, to ensure the timeliness of the information within.

 What’s it like to use the Sonos One (Gen 2)?